domingosdeeulariadumba/Kleanee_RegressionAnalysis/README.md

 # Kleanee_RegressionAnalysis
-This project aims to study the relationship between the Spending Score and Age (firstly introduced in my Clustering Project also available here, on my repositories).
+This project aimed at studying the relationship between the Spending Score and Age (firstly introduced in my Clustering Project also available here, on my repositories).
 I chose two candidate models, and selected the one which fitted the best, using K-folds cross validation...

 SCOPE